pymor/pymor/docs/source/developer_docs.rst

 overridden like this: ``make DOCKER_BASE_PYTHON=3.8 docker_test`` (see also the top of the ``Makefile``).

+.. _ref_section_ci:

 Continuous Testing / Integration Setup
 ######################################

 Our CI infrastructure is spread across three major platforms.
-These are Gitlab CI (Linux tests), Azure Pipelines (MacOS and Windows tests) and GitHub Actions (misc. checks).
+These are Gitlab CI (Linux testsuite), Azure Pipelines (MacOS and Windows testsuite) and GitHub Actions (misc. checks).

+pyMOR uses `pytest` <https://pytest.org/>`_ for unit testing.
+All tests are contained within the `src/pymortests` directory and can be run individually by executing `python3 src/pymortests/the_module.py`.

 .. _ref_gitlab_ci: